-COUR SE OBJECTIVES 1 To study different fluid properties and Manometers.
-2 To learn about the different types of fluid flows, flow patterns, forces behind equation, Momentum equation and also to find the losses occurs in flow through 3 To study the concept of boundary layer theory and hydrodynamic forces acting on vanes along with their performance evaluation.
+COURSE OBJECTIVES 1 To study different fluid properties and Manometers.
+2 To learn about the different types of fluid flows, flow patterns, forces behind equation, Momentum equation and also to find the losses occurs in flow through the flow, energy the pipes.
+3 To study the concept of boundary layer theory and hydrodynamic forces acting on vanes along with their performance evaluation.
 4 To study different types of hydraulic turbines, draft tube theory, efficiency, governing and performance characteristics.
-5 To study types of Pumps, work done, efficiency, performance of pumps & characteristic curves.
-COUR COURSE OUTCOMES Upon s uccessful completion of the course, the student will be able to: Cognitive Level CO1 Understand the basic concepts of fluid properties and the concepts of Buoyancy.
-K1 CO2 Apply the Continuity, Momentum and energy equations to applications of Fluid Mechanics K3 CO3 Understand the Boundary layer theory, flow separation and dimensional analysis.
+5 5 To study types of Pumps, work done, efficiency, performance of pumps & characteristic curves.
+COUR SE OUTCOMES Upon s uccessful completion of the course, the student will be able to: Cognitive Level CO1 Understand the basic concepts of fluid properties and the concepts of Buoyancy.
+K1 CO2 Apply the Continuity, Momentum and energy equations to applications of Fluid Mechanics К3 CO3 Understand the Boundary layer theory, flow separation and dimensional analysis.
 K2 CO4 Examine the performance of hydraulic turbines like Pelton wheel, Francis turbine and Kaplan turbine.
 K4 CO5 Evaluate the performance of Centrifugal pump and Reciprocating Pump.
 K4